 - Amazon FreeVee comes preinstalled with FireStick and offers tons of free content.

-- Hulu starts at $7.99 monthly and provides current TV shows with professional streaming quality.
+- Hulu starts at $7.99 per month and offers current TV shows with professional streaming quality.

 These services cost money or include ads, but they deliver reliable streams, customer support, and legal peace of mind that TVMob cannot provide.